-Greenwich Council commissioned Cenex to analyse the Greenwich 2008/2009 vehicle fleet data and proposed waste collection profile using the Cenex Biomethane Toolkit and gas yield calculator.
-The purpose of the analysis was to ascertain the amount of vehicle fuel, revenue, carbon dioxide (CO2) and air quality savings that could be realised through the introduction of a local Anaerobic Digestion (AD) facility to produce biomethane from the Council’s proposed organic waste collection service for use as a vehicle fuel.
+Greenwich Council commissioned Cenex to analyse the Greenwich vehicle fleet and waste collection profile to ascertain the amount of vehicle fuel, revenue, carbon dioxide (CO2) and air quality savings that could be realised through the introduction of a local Anaerobic Digestion (AD) facility to produce biomethane from the Council’s proposed organic waste collection service for use as a vehicle fuel.

 Further detailed analysis showed that that the most cost effective fleets for Greenwich to replace with biomethane vehicles would be refuse collection vehicles (RCVs) followed by road sweepers.
 A 20,000 tonne facility would service 35 of the Council’s 38 RCVs with a total CO2 saving of almost 3,300 tonnes per annum on a well-to-wheel basis.

-Click here to download a copy of the Greenwich Waste and Fleet Analysis report.
+To download a copy of the Greenwich Waste and Fleet Analysis report click here.

 For more details on this work and Cenex’s other activities in biomethane for transport, please contact us.